Privileges, Rules and Requirements of Membership, Common Agreements

 - Committee work, leadership roles

-- Events staffing and planning
+- Events staffing

 - Other needs identified through the season